AI and Blockchain in Fintech: A Transformation in Payments

 How Big Data Enhances Fintech:

-💡 Example: JP Morgan Chase uses AI-powered big data to predict customer financial needs.
+💡For example, JP Morgan Chase uses AI-powered big data to predict customer financial needs.

 Smart Cities & Cashless Societies